cosmos/cosmos-sdk/docs/spec/governance/02_state.md

 **Store:**
 * `ProposalProcessingQueue`: A queue `queue[proposalID]` containing all the `ProposalIDs` of proposals that reached `MinDeposit`.
-Each `EndBlock`, all the proposals that have reached the end of their voting period are processed.
+During each `EndBlock`, all the proposals that have reached the end of their voting period are processed.
-  To process a finished proposal, the application tallies the votes, compute the votes of each validator and checks if every validator in the valdiator set have voted.
+  To process a finished proposal, the application tallies the votes, computes the votes of each validator and checks if every validator in the validator set has voted.
 If the proposal is accepted, deposits are refunded.
+Finally, the proposal content handler is executed.

 And the pseudocode for the `ProposalProcessingQueue`: